Where to brunch in San Francisco. The morning rooms worth the queue, and the kitchens still doing it right at noon.

 Tip: Sit at the oyster bar for the first round; the roast chicken needs to be ordered immediately on arrival.

-Foreign Cinema in San Francisco is the Mission's open-air courtyard brunch room from Gayle Pirie and John Clark, with oysters, brunch fried chicken and a film projected.
+Foreign Cinema in San Francisco is the Mission's open-air courtyard brunch room from Gayle Pirie and John Clark, with oysters, brunch fried chicken.

 Order: Brunch fried chicken on a cornmeal waffle, after a half-dozen oysters.